w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/README.md

 I created the internal permission to access the data.
 I created a new user within my AWS Console and assigned it with "AmazonS3FullAccess" permission.

 I retrieved the user's credentials to create a stage in Snowflake.
+I chose the same database and schema used in the step 1's code snippet.

+<h2>Step 3.
+Load the data from AWS S3 Bucket to Snowflake</h2>

+I created my first S3 bucket.
+Then, I uploaded the .CSV files to later use in Snowflake.